Ice Cellos – Conceived by Jim McWilliams and Played by Charlotte Moorman

 Although Moorman performed Ice Music six more times, she never again used a cello made of ice cubes.

-Instead, for later performances she hired ice sculptors to make more realistic ice cellos, sometime sending paper templates for them to use.
+Instead, for later performances she hired ice sculptors to make more realistic ice cellos, sometimes sending paper templates for them to use.

 - Charlotte Moorman Archive, Charles Deering McCormick Library of Special Collections, Northwestern University Library.